We rear insects, build software that helps operators keep better records, and publish what we learn on the way to smaller farms.

 We began by rearing Tenebrio molitor ourselves, at the unglamorous scale where the real problems live: substrate moisture, climate drift, the quiet failures that halve a yield before anyone notices.
 Every protocol we trust was earned on a bench, not a whiteboard.

 The more batches we ran, the more our spreadsheets buckled.
-The tooling we built to keep ourselves honest (batch genealogy, climate logs, yield forecasts) turned out to be the thing other facilities wanted most.
-So we productised it.
+The tooling we built to keep ourselves honest (batch records, climate logs, yield estimates) turned out to be useful to other facilities too.
+So we turned it into a private beta.

-Today Entolab is three things that share one root: an Academy that teaches the husbandry, a Platform that runs the operation, and an Advisory practice that designs it.
+Today Entolab is three things that share one root: an Academy that teaches the husbandry, a Platform that helps operators keep records, and an Advisory practice that reviews and designs operations.
 The same five years of lab work sits under all three.

 We are still small on purpose.
 Staying close to the floor is how we keep the software honest and the advice worth paying for, and it is why we publish so much of what we learn for free.

-We earn opinions by rearing, shipping, and failing at production scale — then we write them down.
+We earn opinions by rearing, shipping, and failing in working rooms, then we write them down.
 Nothing here is whiteboard-only.

 Protocols, cost models, and post-mortems go out for free.
 A bigger, better-run industry is worth more to us than a moat.